Financial returns for different actors in a teak timber value chain in Paklay District, Lao PDR

 The Government of the Lao PDR has a range of policies, including the promotion of domestic processing and

-discouraging the export of unprocessed wood, aimed at generating a greater share of bene
+discouraging the export of unprocessed wood, aimed at generating a greater share of benefits to all actors in the

 value chain.
-There are however, limited studies of the structures, operations and e
+There are however, limited studies of the structures, operations and effects of policies on, value

-financial returns to three different types of actors (growers, traders and a
+chains.
+This study aimed to compare financial returns to three different types of actors (growers, traders and a

 sawmilling and wood products manufacturing company) in a teak value chain in Paklay District of Xayabuly

 Province.
-The data were collected from two groups of growers on di
+The data were collected from two groups of growers on different site types, two timber traders and an

 integrated sawmill and wood products manufacturer.
 These data were triangulated with, and supplemented by,